Ryan-Athan/merry-christmas/README.md

-# 🎄 Merry Christmas Interactive Page
+# 🎄 Merry Christmas Interactive Page and

 Welcome to the **Merry Christmas Interactive Page**!
 This repository contains a festive and responsive webpage designed to celebrate the holiday season.
 It features animated snowflakes, stars, a glowing Christmas tree, a Santa sleigh, and interactive twinkling lights to spread the holiday cheer. 🎅✨